 This Article is concerned with competition in digital platform markets where network effects are strong.
 As is widely acknowledged, these markets have an inherent tendency towards concentration, leaving consumers with little competition in the market.
 We explain how interoperability regulation can help stimulate competition in the market in a way that benefits consumers.
 There are different types of regulations that involve different levels of regulatory control of firms' strategies and products.
-Interoperability is a form of regulation that is less intrusive than many others and is particularly suited to digital business models and fast changing digital technology.
-The report solicited by the European Commission on "Competition Policy for the Digital Era" (the Vestager

-Report) made this point in 2019, and we build on it here.
+Interoperability suited to digital business models and fast changing digital technology.
+The report solicited by the European Commission on "Competition Policy for the Digital Era" (the Vestager Report) made this point in 2019, and we build on it here.
 Policy tools in this area include data portability and open standards, as well as interoperability.
 We will distinguish among these tools below, but we note here that the focus of this Article is on interoperability.

-Regulators can set prices and rates of return, can require adoption of certain technologies, mandate nondiscrimination, and more.
+Regulators can set prices and rates of return, require adoption of certain technologies, mandate nondiscrimination, and more.
 Unless deregulated by the state, the retail sale of electricity in the United States has the attributes of "classic" regulation.
-Among other things, a state regulator sets or limits the price of electric power paid by consumers and approves or disapproves utilities' investments in generation, transmission, and distribution facilities.
-But very specific requirements on prices and product design like these require the regulator to make choices that risk creating inefficiencies.
+Among other things, a regulator sets or limits the price of electric power paid by consumers and approves or disapproves utilities' investments in generation, transmission, and distribution facilities.
+But very specific requirements for prices and product design like these require the regulator to make choices that risk creating inefficiencies.
 In the digital platform context, these concerns are heightened because of the rapid change of products and prices over relatively short periods of time.
 We caution that heavy-handed regulation risks resource misallocation and the loss, degradation, or delay of products that consumers do or might enjoy.
 Regulation can, however, avoid these costs while unlocking considerable consumer benefits.

 A regulator aiming to reduce market power while increasing consumer surplus therefore wants to use a tool that involves minimal regulation of the product itself, while at the same time promoting as much efficient entry and expansion as possible.
 Interoperability can achieve both goals.
-Interoperability in digital platform markets lowers entry barriers by giving new market entrants the ability to join the platform and compete; similarly, it gives existing competitors the ability to access the platform and grow.
-In a market with direct network effects, in which users benefit from other users' activity (e.g., owning a telephone), this will take the form of interconnection between users-either directly using the platform's standard, or through the platform.
-In a market with indirect network effects, in which broader use incentivizes platform and content development (e.g., businesses opening in a popular mall, further increasing its appeal), interoperability allows complementors-the business users who provide services on one side of the platform that complement those of the platform-to enter and compete for consumers using an accessible public interface (API).
-The
+Interoperability in digital platform markets lowers entry barriers by giving new market entrants the ability to join the platform and compete; similarly, it gives existing